ruipin/fvtt-lib-wrapper/README.md

     or

 3. Require your users to install this library.
-For example, one way to achieve this is:
+One simple example that achieves this is provided below.
+Reference the more complex example in the provided [shim](#shim) if you prefer a dialog (including an option to dismiss it permanently) instead of a simple notification.

 ```javascript
 Hooks.once('ready', () => {